fxbrit/youtube-dl-automator/README.md

 ## Legacy
 I will no longer be scraping invidious as the downtimes were too frequent and made the script basically useless some days.
 I decided to leave the old script in `./legacy` in case someone wants to use it or edit it.
 Below I'll also include a section of the old readme, check the history of the repo for more details.

-`Given a list of channels using their invidiouslinks, the script scrapes the url of the last uploaded video on each channel, and then downloads it from youtube using youtube-dl.
+`Given a list of channels using their invidious links, the script scrapes the url of the last uploaded video on each channel, and then downloads it from youtube using youtube-dl.
 I decided to scrape invidious because google doesn't like when you scrape its websites.
 Instead, the script downloads from youtube in order to get the highest quality possible on videos.
 Issues are often caused by invidious instances which unfortunately tend to be banned by youtube, or can generally be unresponsive when under heavy load.
 In that case the http request will return an error and if that happens too often consider changing instance, at least temporarely.`